 - sliced red chili, to taste

 - Soak the dry noodles in cold water for 10 minutes.
 Rinse, drain and set aside.
 In a wok over medium heat, add the oil and minced ginger.
 Cook the ginger for about a minute, and add the spicy bean sauce.
 Let that cook for another minute, and then add the ground pork (or chicken).
 Stir-fry until the meat is cooked through.

 - Add the chicken stock, sugar, dark soy sauce, and light soy sauce.
 Bring everything to boil.
 Once boiling, add the glass noodles and scallions.
 Quickly stir everything together for 1-2 minutes.
-Serve alone, or with steamed rice!
+Top with red chilis and serve!